gymSAFE Movement Screen Certification

 Unfortunately, no. We suggest bringing your own lunch or picking up some food nearby.
 Let us know if you have any suggestions!

-We are approved for 1.2 CEUs in California (CPTA #23-235).
+We have previously been approved for 1.2 CEUs in California.
+Approval is still pending.
 Please let us know if you need any information for you to get CEUs from your state.

 The course is a lecture with a hands-on lab, with a student to faculty ratio of 5:1.